wellcomecollection/docs/rfcs/046-transitive-sierra-hierarchies/README.md

 ### What about deeper hierarchies?

-This is only expected to work on 3-level hierarchies, but the same pattern follows.
-If there are 4 levels, then there are 6 possibilities (because the root's arrival does not matter).
+This is only expected to have to work on 3-level hierarchies, but the same pattern follows.
+If there are 4 levels, then there are 6 possibilities (because the arrival of the root document does not matter).

 Given a full path: 0/1/2/3, the paths in each document will be:
 * 0